chubbymaggie/autoreg-parse/README.md

 Auto Registry Parser
 ====================

-The idea of this started out as one to duplicate autoruns to the extent possible with only offline registry analysis.
+The idea of this started out as one to duplicate Microsoft's autoruns tool to the extent possible with only offline registry hives.
 Then I started adding things at random.
 I couldn't think of a better name.

-So this focuses on quickly identifying malware persistence locations, a few locations/items used by actors when moving laterally throughout a network, and then a few random/informatioal ones.
+It focuses on quickly identifying malware persistence locations, a few locations/items used by actors when moving laterally throughout a network, and then a few random/informational ones.

 INSTALL
 ========